Ko Tainui te waka.

 Guest moko artist at the closing week of the 'Whiti te rā' exhibition at Te Papa Tongarewa National Museum of New Zealand, 2017.

-Painting featured in the 'Tattoos' exhibition now on at The Field Museum, Chicago, 2017.
+Painting featured in the 'Tattoos' exhibition at The Field Museum, Chicago, 2017.

-Exhibiting artist in 'The art of resistance is the act or persistence' exhibition at Tāneatua Gallery, Tāneatua, 2017.
+Exhibiting artist and spoken word poet in 'The art of resistance is the act of persistence' exhibition at Tāneatua Gallery, Tāneatua, 2017.

 Guest moko artist at Ngāti Toa Artists Village, Te Papa Tongarewa National Museum of New Zealand, 2017.